 Electronics & Engineering Pte Ltd

-When Joe Fong, Deputy Managing Director at Electronics & Engineering Pte Ltd in Singapore, discovered AVIXA's Foundation Grant Program, he was excited to take his company’s commitment from a national to a worldwide level.
+When Joe Fong, Deputy Managing Director at Electronics & Engineering Pte Ltd in Singapore, discovered AVIXA's Foundation Internship Program, he was excited to take his company’s commitment from a national to a worldwide level.
 Fong’s company had already been actively promoting the industry to students at Nanyang Polytechnic, a nearby university.

 He believes that we all have roles to play in growing the business and developing future leaders.

 “We are proud to see the next generation willing to join this industry with career paths in design, consultancy, system programming, engineering, sales, project management and facility management,” says Fong.

 According to Fong, developing qualified AV professionals should not be competitive territory for companies.
 We all have a stake in the future.
 “We need to jointly promote and raise the standard of professionals in this industry to benefit the clients, the companies and the professionals of the AV industry,” says Fong.